 The Women’s Initiatives Committee seeks to provide leadership on Cahill’s commitment to gender equality.
 The Committee focuses on the firm's efforts to recruit, retain, develop and mentor women lawyers and promote women as leaders within the firm and the broader legal community.
-The Committee consists of partners and associates, including partners who serve on various other committees of the firm, including the Executive Committee.
+The Committee consists of partners, associates and counsel, including partners who serve on various other committees of the firm, including the Executive Committee.
 The Committee coordinates Cahill’s women’s initiatives, which include speaker and networking events, professional development and mentoring, and community outreach, and is a platform for women lawyers to discuss and address areas of particular concern or interest to women lawyers.

 Cahill Women in Firm Leadership

-Speaker, Networking, and Support Events
+Speaker, Networking and Support Events

 - The Justice Ruth Bader Ginsburg Lecture on Women and the Law – The Women Lawyers of Cahill affinity group has sponsored outings to attend this lecture series at the New York City Bar Association.